 Taxi driver trusts the customer will pay for his services at the end of the journey.
 But, what happens when the trust breaks down?

-Taxi industry is aware of these problems and tries to resolve this issues.
-It is trying to resolve these issues in co-ordination with the local authorities.
+Taxi industry is aware of these problems and tries to resolve these issues.
+It is trying to resolve these issues in coordination with the local authorities.
 Yet, to what extent it has been successful in its objectives still remains a big question.
 A taxi driver is vulnerable.
 He is helpless when such a bilking situation occurs.

 Bilking – Is it a criminal or civil matter